audrow/system_viewer/README.md

 # README

-You can find spoof data for this extension in [this gist](https://gist.github.com/audrow/f1725bffd5ebea6433dd7396f7700b3b).
+> You can use the spoof data provided in the `data` folder to test.

-## _A Foxglove Studio Extension_

 To run try this extension in Foxglove Studio: